Arthur-byte-code/BatchScript-Backup-MySQL/README.md

  - I made it using Xampp
  - Batch Script is made for Windows OS

+# WHAT IS BATCH SCRIPT:

+Batch script is a type of script that automates command sequences by storing them in a plain text file.
+These files have the special extensions .bat or .cmd and are recognized and executed by the command-line interpreter, typically cmd.exe on Windows systems.
+Batch scripts can read user inputs, include control structures like for, if, and while for better automation, and support advanced features like functions and arrays.
+They are commonly used for tasks such as setting up servers, automating housekeeping activities, deploying applications, and installing programs on multiple machines

 # WHAT IS XAMPP:
 ![images (2) (12)](https://github.com/Arthur-byte-code/Batcscript-Backup-MySQL/assets/152222113/dd23aaf3-210e-436f-99d6-cd21c1dc8d19)